 The Physical Medicine and Rehabilitation faculty is pursuing research in a variety of areas to enhance the quality of life and functional independence of persons with injuries and disabling illness.

-Studies are performed in the Physical Medicine and Rehabilitation Motion Analysis Laboratory which is equipped with a customized instrumented treadmill, a walkway with staggered force plates and a state-of-the-art motion analysis system.
+Studies are performed in the Physical Medicine and Rehabilitation Motion Analysis Laboratory (SPEED Clinic) which is equipped with a customized instrumented treadmill, a walkway with staggered force plates and a state-of-the-art motion analysis system.

 We have developed an innovative research program that links meaningful translational research to the promoting of peak performance and health.
 We are narrowing the gap between evidence-based medicine and clinical practice while furthering research into health care issues including injury and disease prevention, and exercise intervention.

 Acupuncture as an alternative method of pain management is being studied, with the goal of decreasing pain levels to the point where the individual can participate in a physical therapy or exercise program.

 Electrodiagnosis research is conducted using electromyography, nerve conduction studies, and evoked potentials.